Religion in Israel: Baháʼí Faith

 The Baháʼí Faith has its administrative and spiritual centre in Haifa on land it has owned since Bahá'u'lláh's imprisonment in Acre in the early 1870s by the Ottoman Empire.
 The progress of these properties in construction projects was welcomed by the mayor of Haifa Amram Mitzna (1993–2003).
 As far back as 1969 a presence of Baháʼís was noted mostly centered around Haifa in Israeli publications.
-Several newspapers in Israel since then have noted the presence of Baháʼís in the Haifa area of some 6-700 volunteers with no salaries, getting only living allowances and housing, and that if an Israeli citizen were to wish to convert they would be told that "the religion does not seek or accept converts in the State of Israel" and that if they persist it is a personal matter between them and God and not a matter of joining a community of believers.
+Several newspapers in Israel since then have noted the presence of Baháʼís in the Haifa area of some 6-700 volunteers with no salaries, receiving only living allowances and housing, and that if an Israeli citizen wished to convert they would be told that "the religion does not seek or accept converts in the State of Israel"; if they persist, individuals are told it is a personal matter between them and God and not a matter of joining a community of believers.
 Baháʼís generally practice a "staunch political quietism" and "do not engage in any missionary activity in Israel".
 Even Baháʼís from outside Israel are instructed to not "teach" the religion to citizens of Israel.
 The religion's situation in Israel was specified in an agreement signed in 1987 by then Vice-Premier and Foreign Minister, Shimon Peres as a "recognized religious community in Israel", that the "holiest places of the Baháʼí Faith, … are located in Israel, and confirms that the Universal House of Justice is the Trustee of the Baháʼí International Community over the Holy Places of the Baháʼí Faith in Israel and over the Bahá’í endowments in Israel".
 Baháʼís from other countries, wishing to visit Israel, are required to seek written permission from the Universal House of Justice prior to their visit for Baháʼí pilgrimage.